-Best beaches in Victoria-The area around Victoria has three gorgeous beaches on both sides of the city.
+The area around Victoria has three gorgeous beaches on both sides of the city.
 This could make out an enthusiastic out-beaching variety: if it’s cloudy and breezing heavily for one other side, heading over the side to observe the calmness of the water.
-If the breezing moves up and down, don’t make yourself sweat down – a large number of beaches are within the cities aligned for a short drive from one place to another.
+If the breezing moves up and down, don’t make yourself sweat down – many beaches are within the cities, aligned for a short drive from one place to another.

 Best Beaches in Victoria